metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Optional:

 - `additional_properties` (Map of String) AdditionalProperties specifies the schema of values in a map (keys are always strings).
 NOTE: Can only be set if type is object.
 NOTE: AdditionalProperties is mutually exclusive with Properties.
 NOTE: This field uses PreserveUnknownFields and Schemaless, because recursive validation is not possible.
+- `all_of` (Map of String) AllOf specifies that the variable must validate against all of the subschemas in the array.
+NOTE: This field uses PreserveUnknownFields and Schemaless, because recursive validation is not possible.
+- `any_of` (Map of String) AnyOf specifies that the variable must validate against one or more of the subschemas in the array.
+NOTE: This field uses PreserveUnknownFields and Schemaless, because recursive validation is not possible.
 - `default` (Map of String) Default is the default value of the variable.
 NOTE: Can be set for all types.
 - `description` (String) Description is a human-readable description of this variable.
 - `enum` (List of String) Enum is the list of valid values of the variable.
 NOTE: Can be set for all types.